 The trail to Long Creek Falls is an easy 1.9-mile hike.
 Want to say you’ve walked some of the Appalachian Trail with your family?
 The Long Creek Falls Trail combines with the AT and the Benton Mackaye Trail for most of the hike until it veers off to the falls.
 The signage to the falls is very clear, so you won’t end up hiking all the way to Maine.

-The falls itself is beautiful with a nice area to relax, enjoy a snack on a rock, or even string up a hammock and enjoy the afternoon.
+The falls are beautiful with a nice area to relax, enjoy a snack on a rock, or even string up a hammock and enjoy the afternoon.

-Note that the trailhead for Long Creek Falls is off of a gravel road.
-You’ll need to drive on gravel Forest Service Road 40 for about 5 miles once you turn off the main road, Doublehead Gap Road.
+Note that the trailhead for Long Creek Falls is off a gravel road.
+Once you turn off the main road, Doublehead Gap Road, you’ll need to drive on Forest Service Road 40 for about five miles.
 We did this drive in a minivan.
-We likely would not have been able to make the drive had there been recent rain and the road was wet.
-4×4 vehicles are generally recommended on the forest service roads, although we did see many 2-wheel drive cars using the service road.
-Go slow and watch for potholes and larger rocks in the road.
+We likely would not have been able to make the drive had there been recent rain.
+4×4 vehicles are generally recommended for forest service roads, although we did see many two-wheel-drive cars.
+Go slow, and watch for potholes and large rocks in the road.

 Fall Branch Falls